Pantheism & Religious Arguments

 Although many more hairs may be split, this is in summary my naming of the unholy trinity against real faith; delusion, authoritarianism, and irresponsibility - all due to a sense of entitlement, in which cases having no faith would be better.
 Having faith would require diligence in knowing oneself to avoid falling into one of these holes, and only then could one reach a veritable state of revelation.

 Faith in the divine is no different than imagination in science fiction or speculation in theoretical physics.
 Science fiction franchises such as Star Trek have entertained the possibilities of technologies that did not exist at the time of their making, which in turn influenced many technological creations now a reality.
 With older models of particles, newer ones were discovered as predicted.
 Belief in the divine should be scientific in approach so that it could lead to an authentic discovery in the same way we discovered space flight and cell phones because of early science fiction and physics models.
-With the assumption of divinity existing, we can ask why we think this and explore insinuated points, validating or discrediting details which would narrow the argument into a more real and rational context.
+With the supposition of divinity existing, we can ask why we think this and explore insinuated points, validating or discrediting details which would narrow the argument into a more real and rational context.

 Faith is healthy when had in sound mind and rationality.
 It must be held with a productive purpose of improving oneself.
 It must be held close to rationality for it to be productive.
-When used with love, compassion and empathy, the spirit of these things can reveal itself, causing one to become a loving and accepting, and with it a fulfilling sense of grace.
+When used with love, compassion and empathy, the spirit of these things can reveal itself, causing one to become more loving and accepting, and with it a fulfilling sense of grace.

 Return to top